For many internet marketers and business owners, Social Media is a gold mine that brings brand exposure, traffic, connections, and ultimately, sales.

 We asked 65 experts in Social Media what are their favorite networks and what tips and tricks they have for us.

-Most of them manage accounts with hundred of thousands or even millions of followers while others are driving heavy traffic to their sites using Facebook, Twitter, Pinterest and other social media networks.
+Most of them manage accounts with hundreds of thousands or even millions of followers while others are driving heavy traffic to their sites using Facebook, Twitter, Pinterest, and other social media networks.

 It will take some time but you should read all the contributions.
 There are many helpful tips you can implement right away and boost your social media presence.

 Enter your email address below and download right away all the contributions plus another e-book with tips for each social network.

 And now you here are the contributions, in not a particular order.
 I’ve highlighted some quotes from the authors that you can share right away on twitter.